-Delta, Air France-KLM eye majority stake in ITA airways - paper
+Delta, Air France-KLM eye majority stake in ITA Airways - paper

-MILAN, March 10 (Reuters) - Delta Airlines DAL.N, Air France-KLM AIRF.PA, with the backing of an international fund, have presented an expression of interest to Italy's government for a majority stake in Alitalia's successor ITA Airways, daily La Repubblica reported on Thursday, citing a government source.
+MILAN, March 10 (Reuters) - Delta Airlines DAL.N, Air France-KLM AIRF.PA, with the backing of an international fund, have expressed interest for a majority stake in Alitalia's successor ITA Airways, daily La Repubblica reported on Thursday, citing a government source.

+The expression of interest was presented to Italy's government in a letter, one-and-a half page long, seen by the government source, the paper added.

 A further expression of interest arrived from another international fund which is already invested in low-cost carriers, the paper added.